BENEATHA: I mean it! I’m just tired of hearing about God all the time. What has He got to do with anything? Does he pay tuition? (Act 1, Scene 1)

 BENEATHA: Asagai, while I was sleeping in that bed in there, people went out and took the future right out of my hands!
 And nobody asked me, nobody consulted me – they just went out and changed my life!
-(Act III, scene i)
+(Act 3, Scene 1)

 Beneatha is complaining to Asagai that her dreams have been taken from her by her brother, her family, and the world.
 Her comment that nobody consulted her suggests that her being a woman makes it even more impossible for her to have a future.
 In this moment of weakness and despair, Beneatha believes her future lies in others’ hands.

 BENEATHA: Bad?
 Say anything bad to him?
 No – I told him he was a sweet boy and full of dreams and everything is strictly peachy keen, as the ofay kids say!”
-(Act III, scene i)
+(Act 3, Scene 1)